logichen/UCI-CIFAR-100/README.md

 #### Count parameters and operations
 ##### For the EfficientNet-ex model:
-* Count multiplication operations as 1/2 operation:
+* Count multiplication operations as 1/2 operation.

 Total params: 2,793,064;
 Trainable params: 2,773,064;